Ephenodrom/EZ-Flutter/README.md

 # EZ Flutter

-EZ Flutter is a collection of widgets, packages and many more usefull things, mixed up in little framework.
-The aim is to make standard features available from scratch.
+EZ Flutter is a collection of widgets, packages and many more usefull things, mixed up in a little framework.
+The aim is to make standard features easily available from scratch.

 ## Table of Contents